Intersection Daylighting

 Enhanced Safety

-The law aims to enhance safety by improving visibility at intersections:
+The law enhances safety by improving visibility at intersections:

 Background

-Similar laws exist in 40 states.
 In October 2023, Governor Newsom signed Assembly Bill 413 (AB 413) into law, sponsored by Fremont’s State Assembly representative, Alex Lee.
 Known as the “daylighting” law, AB 413 prohibits stopping, standing, or parking within 20 feet of the vehicle approach side of any marked or unmarked crosswalk or within 15 feet where a curb extension is present.
-AB 413 took effect on January 1, 2024, but citation enforcement begins January 1, 2025.
-It is codified in California Vehicle Code (CVC) Section 22500(n)(1)(A), and on April 2, 2024, Fremont City Council amended Fremont Municipal Code Section 10.05.630 to incorporate the new regulations.
+AB 413 took effect on January 1, 2024, but citation enforcement began January 1, 2025.
+It is codified in California Vehicle Code (CVC) Section 22500(n)(1)(A).
+Also, on April 2, 2024, Fremont City Council amended Fremont Municipal Code Section 10.05.630 to incorporate the new regulations.